Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Results

 \subsection{Interpretation of the results}

 In order to assess the potential impact of these limits, it is interesting to visualise them along with existing constraints on the ALP parameter space.
-These existing constraints include limits from astrophysics and colliders which are summarised in Fig.~\ref{fig:constraints}, taken from Ref.~\cite{Bharucha:2022lty}.\footnote{ We are very grateful to Sophie Mutzel for providing the data required to reproduce these constraints.} More precisely, the $m_a$ - $g_{\rm aff}$ parameter space is constrained by: astrophysical constraints from SN1987A~\cite{Kelly:2020dda,Ertas:2020xcc} and Horizontal Branch (HB) stars~\cite{Pospelov:2008jk,Avignone:1986vm}, excluding regions below $m_a\lesssim$ 100 MeV and $\sim$100 keV, respectively; collider constrains excluding regions above $g_{\rm aff}\sim 10^{-5}$ GeV$^{-1}$ for ALP masses below 10 GeV, which include electron beam dump experiments from SLAC E137~\cite{Bjorken:1988as} and heavy meson decays coming from LHCb, CHARM, NA62, NA48~\cite{LHCb:2016awg,LHCb:2015nkv,Dobrich:2018jyi,NA62:2021zjw,NA482:2009pfe,NA482:2016sfh}.
-Importantly, these bounds only apply below $m_a=10$ GeV, whereas our derived projected limits constrain the ALP mass range between 12 GeV and 100 GeV.
-In Fig.~\ref{fig:constraints}, the dashed-dot blue line corresponds to the upper limit at $\sqrt{s}=13$ TeV with $\mathcal{L}=300$ fb$^{-1}$.
-While the dashed blue and red lines represent projections for $p_{\rm T,\gamma}>160$ GeV and 100 GeV, respectively, at $\sqrt{s}=14$ TeV with $\mathcal{L}=3000$ fb$^{-1}$.
-Projections for the LHC at $\sqrt{s}=14$ TeV with $\mathcal{L}=3000$ fb$^{-1}$ show that searches for the $b\bar{b}\gamma$ final state can probe the unexplored ALP mass regions ($\mathcal{O}(10)$ GeV) with a maximum reach of $g_{\rm aff}\sim 0.026$ GeV$^{-1}$ under improved trigger requirements, $p_{\rm T,\gamma}>100$ GeV.
+These existing constraints include limits from astrophysics, beam-dump and flavour experiments for the region $m_a \lesssim 5$ GeV, as calculated in Ref.~\cite{Bharucha:2022lty} and ATLAS/CMS bounds for larger ALP masses, calculated here.
+More precisely, the $m_a$ - $g_{\rm aff}$ parameter space is constrained by: astrophysical constraints from SN1987A~\cite{Kelly:2020dda,Ertas:2020xcc} and Horizontal Branch (HB) stars~\cite{Pospelov:2008jk,Avignone:1986vm}; electron beam dump experiments from SLAC E137~\cite{Bjorken:1988as} and heavy meson decays coming from LHCb, CHARM, NA62, NA48~\cite{LHCb:2016awg,LHCb:2015nkv,Dobrich:2018jyi,NA62:2021zjw,NA482:2009pfe,NA482:2016sfh}.
+For ALP masses $\gtrsim 5$ GeV , the bounds are derived from BSM searches at LHC, including dijet searches~\cite{CMS:2019xai,CMS:2017dcz}, di-photon searches~\cite{Mariotti:2017vtv,ATLAS:2022abz}, top-quark pair production with a lepton pair ($t\bar{t}\ell^+\ell^-$)~\cite{CMS:2024ulc}, and the $h\to$ BSM search~\cite{ATLAS:2022vkf}.
+In addition, SM measurements of $t\bar{t}$ production in association with a bottom pair ($t\bar{t}b\bar{b}$)~\cite{CMS:2020utv}, four-top-quark production ($t\bar{t}t\bar{t}$)~\cite{AlvarezGonzalez:2024tot,CMS:2023zdh}, and $t\bar{t}$ production~\cite{ATLAS:2019hxz} are used to constrain part of the model parameter space.